Dinetia

 • Cephalic adhesion tubes 15-19 without expanded base, located in cervical region.

-• Buccal cavity narrow, unarmed.
+• Buccal cavity narrow, unarmed or with small dorsal tooth

 • Posteriot adhesion tubes with bell-shaped end; all anterior to cloacal opening/anus.